Many types of university assignments are persuasive or critical. In these types of texts, you need to provide evidence to support your claims.

 When you quote a source, you use an extract exactly as it was used in/by the source.
 You indicate a quote by using quotation marks or indenting the text for long quotes.

 When you paraphrase or summarise, you put the author’s ideas in your own words.
+However, you still need to attribute the idea to the author by including a reference.

 It’s usually better to paraphrase than quote, as it shows a higher level of thinking, understanding and writing skills.
-To rephrase ideas you need a large vocabulary of formal and technical words for the subject matter, as well as grammatical flexibility.
+To rephrase ideas, you need a large vocabulary of formal and technical words for the subject matter, as well as grammatical flexibility.

 If you have a language background other than English, you can also work on these skills by spending as many hours per day as possible in English conversation.
 You can also study the vocabulary and grammar patterns used in the books and articles you’re reading for your course.